 Note: The oral questions will come from this book.

-The AFM / pilot operating handbook (POH), aircraft pilot checklist, along with radio calls and local flight procedures for LESB / Mallorca, can be viewed here.
+The TECNAM P2002-JF is the cheapest plane option in LESB and the AFM / pilot operating handbook (POH), aircraft pilot checklist, along with radio calls and local flight procedures for LESB / Mallorca, can be viewed here.

-Budget for half day, to include pre-flight and the de-brief along with some time to complete the necessary paper work which will be sent to your licencing authority.
+Budget for half day, to include pre-flight and the de-brief along with some time to complete the necessary paper work which the examiner will assist the candidate with before you send to your chosen licencing authority.

 You are free to apply to any EASA country member state of your choosing for the issuance of your new EASA Private Pilot Licence (PPL)